 - recordings, transcripts, or summaries of discussions and interviews with relevant stakeholders

 - the outcome; and

 - whether or not the grievance was resolved to the complainant's satisfaction.

-A report on student-related grievances is prepared by the Vice-President (Administration) and University Registrar and presented to University Executive Committee and the Audit and Risk Management Committee annually.
+A report on student-related grievances is prepared by the Vice-President (Administration) and University Registrar and presented to University Executive Committee and the Risk and Audit Committee annually.
 Information on higher degree research student research related grievances is provided to Research Degrees Committee.
 Statistics will also be provided for the QUT Annual Report.

 Complainant means the QUT student/s submitting a grievance under these procedures.

 Grievance means a real or perceived cause for complaint, disagreement, conflict, dispute or similar problem.

 Higher degree research (HDR) candidate means a candidate for an award defined by the University as a higher degree undertaken by research (i.e. Doctor of Philosophy, Professional Doctorate by research, Masters by Research) (D/5.3).
 For the purpose of these procedures, reference to a student includes higher degree research candidates.